 The stretch of coast between Brisbane to Byron Bay is beautiful, with plenty of spots for sun-seekers, culture vultures and foodies to pull over and explore.
 It’s one of the most scenic routes in Australia, too, thanks to the Pacific Highway and the many beaches, attractions, and charming towns along the way.
-Whether you’re road-tripping or planning a getaway, make your trip memorable with a stay at one of these stunning spots.
+Whether you’re road-tripping between Sydney and Brisbane, or planning a getaway, make your trip memorable with a stay at one of these stunning spots.

 73 Wickham Terrace, Spring Hill